 Want a More Versatile Cash Back Card?
 Consider the Chase Freedom® Unlimited Card

 If you want to use your cash back for more than free groceries, the Chase Freedom Unlimited® card is a smart alternative.
-With this card, you’ll earn a unlimited 1.5% back on every purchase you make with no exceptions.
+With this card, you’ll earn 3% cash back on all purchases in your first year up to $20,000 spent.
+After that earn unlimited 1.5% cash back on all purchases.
 Best of all, this card doesn’t charge an annual fee and you can redeem your points for cash back, statement credits, gift cards, and even purchases made on Amazon.com.

 If you also have the Chase Sapphire Preferred® Card, you can also pool your points and redeem them for travel booked through the Chase Ultimate Rewards portal at a 25% discount.
 Conversely, you could transfer them to any one of the Chase Ultimate Rewards travel transfer partners including British Airways, Southwest Rapid Rewards, Hyatt Gold Passport, Marriott Rewards, United MileagePlus Explorer, and Ritz Carlton Rewards.